RAMPAGE: RAndomized Mid-Point for debiAsed Gradient Extrapolation: Introduction

 With this view, a fundamental observation of modern optimization is that naive discrete-time integration schemes, such as the standard Forward Euler method (corresponding to Gradient Descent for minimization problems and Gradient Descent-Ascent for min-max problems), exhibit divergence when subjected to vector fields with rotational components.

-To stabilize the discrete dynamics, the field overwhelmingly relies on Extragradient (EG), a celebrated method which constructs an extrapolated intermediate state to approximate an implicit backward step.
+To stabilize the discrete dynamics, the field overwhelmingly relies on Extragradient (EG), a celebrated method that constructs an extrapolated intermediate state to approximate an implicit backward step.
 For a step size $\eta > 0$, the update is defined by

-While \eqref{eq:eg} provides stability in smooth, well-conditioned bilinear games and other settings, an analysis of its local truncation error reveals a bias that may hinder its efficacy in highly non-linear, high-dimensional settings.
-To understand the limitations of \eqref{eq:eg}, we evaluate its truncation error next.
+While \eqref{eq:eg} provides stability in smooth, well-conditioned bilinear games and other settings, an analysis of its local truncation error reveals a bias that may hinder its efficacy and stability in highly non-linear, high-dimensional settings.
+Let us state a concrete motivating example next.

+\textbf{Infinite-Width GANs as Motivating Example:} As a motivating example which is highly non-linear, consider GANs in the Neural Tangent Kernel (NTK) regime \cite{jacot2018neural}.
+Consider a Dirac-GAN architecture \cite{mescheder2018training} where the true data distribution is defined as a singular point mass at the origin $\theta^* = 0$.
+The generator's parameter is constrained to the unit circle $\mathbb{S}^1$, parameterized by the angle $\theta \in [-\pi, \pi]$.
+For the discriminator $D$, we assume the infinite-width limit, leading to an isomorphism between the discriminator and a linear functional operating within an RKHS $\mathcal{H}$.
+This space is uniquely governed by the deterministic covariance kernel $k(\cdot, \cdot)$ induced by the selected activation function \cite{jacot2018neural}.
+To give a concrete example, when the discriminator utilizes the Rectified Linear Unit (ReLU) as activation, i.e., $\phi(z) = \max(0, z)$, the kernel evaluates to $k(|\theta|) = \frac{1}{\pi} \big( \sin |\theta| + (\pi - |\theta|) \cos |\theta| \big)$ \cite{arora2019fine,li2019enhanced,golikov2022neural}.